Mental Health Facilities Honolulu, HI

 Care Hawaii Inc Cbcm Program

-Care Hawaii Inc Cbcm Program is a mental health treatment center in Honolulu, HI, located at 875 Waimanu Street, Suite 600, 96813 zip code area.
-Care Hawaii Inc Cbcm Program provides telemedicine/telehealth, partial hospitalization/day treatment and outpatient treatment.
-Care Hawaii Inc Cbcm Program offers integrated dual diagnosis disorder treatment, individual psychotherapy and group therapy to seniors 65 or older, adults and young adults.
-Care Hawaii Inc Cbcm Program also supports people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services at Care Hawaii Inc Cbcm Program consist of family psychoeducation, mentoring/peer support/consumer-run services and vocational rehabilitation services.
+Care Hawaii Inc Cbcm Program is one of mental health facilities in Honolulu, Hawaii, located at 875 Waimanu Street, Suite 600, 96813 zip code.
+Care Hawaii Inc Cbcm Program provides partial hospitalization/day treatment, telemedicine/telehealth and outpatient treatment.
+Care Hawaii Inc Cbcm Program provides group therapy, cognitive behavioral therapy and behavior modification to adults, seniors 65 or older and young adults.
+Care Hawaii Inc Cbcm Program also supports people requiring dual diagnosis treatment and people with serious mental illness.
+Additional services provided at Care Hawaii Inc Cbcm Program include supported housing, vocational rehabilitation services and psychosocial rehabilitation services.

 Learn More